 To spread the gospel beyond our community [Mt.
 28:18-

 The congregation is shepherded by a team of Elders, assisted by a Board of Directors.

 The Orcutt Christian Church came into being in 1957 when 15 or 16 members of First Christian Church saw the need of a Restoration Movement congregation down here in the “Y” area, where the road south branched -

 The Orcutt Christian Church congregation was established in November of 1958 on a former chinchilla ranch to serve the southern Santa Maria area.
 Robert Stockberger arrived in September of 1959 and became the first located minister.

 On August 7, 1962 the congregation went through the process of becoming a State of California 501(c)(3) incorporation [EIN # 952577218].
 The former chinchilla farm was reconstructed into our present Sanctuary.
 What had been the ranch house became the Parsonage,.
 Later a fellowship hall and office were constructed as an add-

 The Orcutt Christian Church family has grown and shrunk and grown as the military situation ebbed and flowed, and the local economy changed.
 The congregation presently runs around 30+ worshippers per Lord’s Day.

-There are over 30,000 congregations of the independent Christian Churches / churches of Christ with nearly five million individual members world-
+There are over 30,000 congregations of the independent Christian Churches / churches of Christ with over five million individual members world-